 ney UN – (in a different incarnation) eating ghee

-marunthO – is that a medicine? no
+marundhO – is that a medicine? no

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Consuming the world is also to protect the devotees (jIvAthmAs); consuming the butter also is to highlight that emperumAn cannot sustain without the things that are touched by his devotees.
+Consuming the world is also to protect the devotees (jIvAthmAs); consuming the butter also is to highlight that emperumAn cannot sustain without the things which are touched by his devotees.
 Here veNNey (butter) and ney (ghee) are used as synonyms.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 See vAdhi kEsari azhagiya maNavALa jIyar‘s translation.